 Wifey and Ethan didn’t join me for the first week, which meant that I did get to stay alone for once.
 Not that I did much given I was at work and by the time I got back, shops are closed and was generally too tired to do anything else apart lazing around the apartment.

 My time alone didn’t last very long though, given they joined me 4 nights later.
 It’s Ethan’s second trip to Brisbane, but I doubt he remembered any of the last trip given he was only 6 months old then.
-My parents picked them (while I was at work), and apparently they had Yatala pie on the way to the hotel from Gold Coast Airport!
+My parents picked them up while I was still at work, and apparently they had Yatala pie on the way to the hotel from Gold Coast Airport!